Check Out Lastminute

 Shakespear's GraveShakespeare is buried just below the altar in the Chancel of Holy Trinity Church, Stratford-upon-Avon.
 A bust of Shakespeare, in the wall beside the grave was set up about seven years after his death and within the lifetime of his wife, Anne Hathaway.
 Its tanned and vaguely piratical appearance is said to be a good likeness of the Bard.

-In Shakespeare's day it was customary to move bones from the graveyard, and the tombs within the church, into a charnel house to make way for more burials.
 From time to time, the bones in the charnel house were burned.
 This was commonly known as the 'bonefire of the vanities'.
 Thus the origin of the name applied to the fires around the UK (called Bonfires) on 5th November every year to celebrate the failed gunpowder plot in 1605 by Guy Fawkes and his associates in the blowing up of the Houses of Parliament and killing of King James I of England.

 To avoid his bones following the same fate Shakespeare had the following curse inscribed on his grave: